 The Hondsbossche Zeewering was a straightforward dike 5,5 kilometers long that filled a hole between the natural dunes along the northwestern coastline of The Netherlands.
 Massive storms and floodings created that hole in the dunes’ natural defense in the late Middle Ages.

-This dike has recently been turned into artificial dunes and beaches to strengthen this part of the coastline further.
+This dike has recently been turned into artificial dunes and beaches to further strengthen this part of the coastline.
 This project created a new attractive area for tourism at the same time.
 These pristine beaches are among the most beautiful beaches in The Netherlands.

 Therefore, the Hondsbossche dunes and beaches are an elegant example of integrating flood defenses with other purposes to turn our weaknesses into strengths.

 Can the Delta Works Cope with Rising Sea Levels?